BradleyA/markit/README.md

 * Need to test with [git-secrets](https://github.com/awslabs/git-secrets), should work

 ## Clone
-To clone, change to the directory you want to download.
+To clone, change to the directory you want to download into.
 Use git clone into the directory.
 If you do not have Git then enter; "sudo apt-get install git".
 On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/markit
     cd markit